faldor20/Notes-Public/pages/Blog.Note Taking Apps.md

 		- {{embed [[Emacs]]}}
 	- ### Excluded
 		- one note
+			- if you want to hand write on your notes. nothing in the rest of this list will work like one note. the multimedia king.
 		- evernote
+			- Never really tried it.
+Seemed like one-note but with worse drawing abilities.
+		- Neither of these support back-links or interlinked notes so they are excluded from this comparison.
 	- ### Combinations:
 	  id:: 95f5a1b8-9df5-4bd2-8672-d9f4ecb39a35
 		- Some of these tools can be combined to create wonderful synergies (Insert ugiho fusion card here)